 For information about procurement by the Government of Alberta, contact Procurement Services in Service Alberta.

-For more information on the procurement obligations of domestic and international trade agreements, view the guidelines.
+More information on the procurement obligations of domestic and international trade agreements is available on the Vendor homepage of Alberta Purchasing Connection.

 Getting Alberta credentials recognized in other provinces